Ramin Karimloo: 2014–2020: Broadway debut, Anastasia, and career outside the United Kingdom

-2021–present: Funny Girl, The Pirates of Penzance, and return to The Phantom of the Opera
+2021–present: Continued success on Broadway, concerts, and return to The Phantom of the Opera

 In summer 2021, he starred as Joe Gillis in an Off-West End concert of Sunset Boulevard.
 In December of that same year he reprised the role at the Royal Albert Hall.

 On October 6, 2021, it was announced that Karimloo would be returning to Broadway as Nick Arnstein in the Broadway revival of Funny Girl, alongside Jane Lynch, Jared Grimes, and Beanie Feldstein and was directed by Micheal Mayer.
 It started previews on March 26, 2022, and officially opened on April 24, 2022, at the August Wilson Theatre.
 He stayed with the show through its closing in September 2023 where he starred opposite Lea Michele as Fanny Brice.

 In October 2022, Karimloo played the Pirate King in a Broadway concert of The Pirates of Penzance at the American Airlines Theatre.
 In December 2022, he reprised his role of Anatoly Sergievsky in a Broadway benefit concert of Chess opposite Darren Criss, Lena Hall, and Solea Pfeiffer at the Broadhurst Theatre.

 He reprised his role of Yurii Zhivago in a concert production of the musical Doctor Zhivago, opposite Celinde Schoenmaker as Lara at the London Palladium on May 7, 2023.

 On February 27, 2023, it was announced that Karimloo would reprise his role of the Phantom in the Italy premiere of The Phantom of the Opera.
 He starred opposite Bradley Jaden as Raoul, Earl Carpenter as Monsieur André, and Amelia Milo as Christine.
 Performances began on July 4, 2023 at the Politeama Rossetti in Trieste, Italy.
 This same production toured to Milan in October 2023 and Monaco in December 2023.
+He’s set to reprise the role from September to December 2026 at the Shanghai Grand Theatre as a part of the international touring production.